neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

     Impulse Response
-        The response of a fitler when presented with an impulse; a single, brief input.
+        The response of a filter when presented with an impulse; a single, brief input.
     FIR
-        A Finite Impulse Response filter, meaning the response to a single input is finite, settling to zero.
+        A Finite Impulse Response filter, meaning its impulse response settles to zero in finite time.
     IIR
-        An Infinite Impulse Response filter, meaning the response to a single input continue infinitely. passband
+        An Infinite Impulse Response filter, meaning the filter is recursive, and its impulse response continues infinitely. passband
-        The range (band) of frequencies that can pass through a filter. stopband
+        The range (band) of frequencies that are unattenuated by a filter. stopband
         The range (band) of frequencies that are attenuated (stopped) by a filter. passtype